-Discovering the Hidden Home Front: Worcestershire in World War I - Caring for the Wounded - Episode 3
+Hidden Home Front: Episode 3 - Caring for the wounded

 Thousands of wounded soldiers were cared for in the more than 30 convalescent hospitals and homes in the West Midlands.
 As military hospitals were soon overwhelmed.

 The wounded in their distinctive blue and red uniforms became a familiar sight in the towns and villages across Worcestershire.
 They were nursed by women who had never previously worked outside the home and their experiences changed their lives forever.